SDSU-VR-Club/Galaxy-Gazer/README.md

 Task list for part 1:

-Display the order of the stars closest to farthest as each one is selected.
-(Sam)

-Change Score UI to misses (Vanessa)

 move the player to the center of the constellation once the player has completed it.
 (Cory)

 # Project part 2
 This part is focused on showing the ellipse like movement of stars viewed from earth to determine their distance from the player

 Task list for part 2:

-place a see throgh grid underneath the player at real-world ground height.
+place a see through (tranparent) grid underneath the player at real-world ground height.

+place the sun prefab in the transparent transparent grid at the center of the players orbit

+increase the transparency of the coneMat material that colors the angle tool indicator

+reposition angle text on the controller and make transparent

+prevent the star sprite from rotating at the top of the player vision

+fix left and right hand line pointers

+position more stars and make sure they are within the clipping plane

+Display passage of time (Vanessa)